 - Avoid eating raw fish and shellfish.
 People with hemochromatosis are at risk of infections, particularly those caused by certain bacteria in raw fish and shellfish.

 Additional dietary changes generally aren't required for people receiving blood removal treatment.

 Preparing for an appointment

-Make an appointment with your primary care doctor if you have any signs or symptoms that worry you.
-You may be referred to a specialist in digestive diseases (gastroenterologist), or to another specialist, depending on your symptoms.
-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Make an appointment with your primary health care provider if you have any symptoms that worry you.
+You may be referred to a specialist in digestive diseases, called a gastroenterologist, or to another specialist, depending on your symptoms.
+Here's some information to help you get ready for your appointment, and what to expect.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.